wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-2fa-server-with-kotlin-and-ktor.md

     ...
 ```

-## Add dependencies
+## Add Dependencies

 ### Vonage Java SDK

-Kotlin language provides [interoperability with Java](https://kotlinlang.org/docs/reference/java-interop.html) that allows calling Java code from Kotlin code so that you can use [Vonage Java SDK](https://github.com/Vonage/vonage-java-sdk) for the Kotlin/Ktor project.
+The Kotlin language provides [interoperability with Java](https://kotlinlang.org/docs/reference/java-interop.html), which allows you to call Java code from Kotlin code so that you can use [Vonage Java SDK](https://github.com/Vonage/vonage-java-sdk) for the Kotlin/Ktor project.

 Open the `build.gradle` file and add the following dependency: